10177220_10203829032348612_8260049977774344185_n.jpg

 About

-Lebanese-American tenor Karim Sulayman has garnered international attention as a sophisticated and versatile artist, consistently praised for his sensitive and intelligent musicianship, riveting stage presence, and beautiful voice.
-The 2019 Best Classical Solo Vocal GRAMMY® Award winner, he continues to earn acclaim for his programming and recording projects, while regularly performing on the world’s stages in opera, orchestral concerts, recital and chamber music.
+Lebanese-American tenor Karim Sulayman has garnered international attention as a sophisticated and versatile artist, praised for his “lucid, velvety tenor and pop-star charisma” (BBC Music Magazine).
+The 2019 Best Classical Solo Vocal GRAMMY® Award winner, he continues to earn acclaim for his original and innovative programming and recording projects, while regularly performing on the world’s stages in opera, orchestral concerts, recital and chamber music.

 A dedicated chamber musician, Sulayman was a frequent participant at the Marlboro Music Festival in collaboration with co-directors and pianists Mitsuko Uchida and Richard Goode..
 He has since been presented by many of the world’s leading chamber music festivals, collaborating frequently with groups like Eighth Blackbird and as a core member of the Kaleidoscope Chamber Collective.
 His concerts and recordings have been broadcast nationally and internationally on NPR, American Public Media, BBC Radio 3 and WDR 3.

-Sulayman's thought provoking and innovative programming is highlighted in his growing discography which includes his debut solo album, Songs of Orpheus, which was released to international acclaim on the AVIE label.
-Named “Critic’s Choice” by Opera News, and praised for his “lucid, velvety tenor and pop-star charisma” by BBC Music Magazine, Karim won the 2019 GRAMMY® Award for Best Classical Solo Vocal Album.
-His second solo album, Where Only Stars Can Hear Us, an album of Schubert Lieder with fortepianist Yi-heng Yang was released on AVIE in March 2020 and debuted at #1 on the Billboard Traditional Classical Chart and has received widespread critical acclaim, including being named once again as “Critic’s Choice” by Opera News, and included on the New York Times’ “Best Classical Music of 2020.”
-His third solo album, Broken Branches, will be released by Pentatone in May, 2023.
+Mr. Sulayman’s thought provoking and innovative programming is highlighted in his growing discography.
+He won the 2019 GRAMMY® Award for Best Classical Solo Vocal Album for his debut solo album, Songs of Orpheus (Avie Records), his original program of early Italian Baroque songs and arias.
+His second solo album, Where Only Stars Can Hear Us (Avie Records), an album of Schubert Lieder with fortepianist Yi-heng Yang was released in 2020 and debuted at #1 on the Billboard Traditional Classical Chart and has received widespread critical acclaim, including being named as “Critic’s Choice” by Opera News, and included on the New York Times’ “Best Classical Music of 2020.”
+His third album, Broken Branches (Pentatone) with Sean Shibe, debuted at #1 on the UK Classical Chart, and was named one of the Best Classical Music Albums of 2023 by the New York Times, Editor’s Choice by Gramophone Magazine, and was nominated for the 2024 GRAMMY® Award for Best Classical Solo Vocal album.

 In November 2016, Karim created a social experiment/performance art piece called I Trust You, designed to build bridges in a divided political climate.
 A video version of this experiment went “viral” on the internet, and was honored as a prize winner in the My Hero Film Festival.
 He has been invited to give talks and hold open forums with student and adult groups about inclusion, empathy, healing from racism, and activism through the arts.